Why Attend

-The Indigenous Blue Economy Conference explores how Nations, entrepreneurs, and partners are shaping sustainable ocean and freshwater-based economies.
-From fisheries to marine stewardship, this gathering highlights innovation, collaboration, and Indigenous leadership in building a thriving ocean future.
+The Indigenous Blue Economy Conference 2026 is a transformative gathering where Nations, entrepreneurs, and partners come together to shape sustainable ocean and freshwater-based economies — and to take action.
+From fisheries to marine stewardship, this conference highlights Indigenous leadership, innovation, and collaboration in building a thriving ocean future.

 Who Should Attend